Dear Ms. Johnson,

 You might think I’m weird, but it feels magical that Sherman once lived a few blocks from where Skander was first tested at the Early Development Childhood center on College St., before I even knew my family had lived here a hundred years ago.

 I’ve included an article I found about Sherman, right before he died.
-He was 70 years old and had worked all his life without retiring.
-He’d never received a pension from Springfield.
+He was 70 years old and had worked all his life in Springfield without retiring.
+He’d never received a pension from the city for all his aid to others.
 After all that invaluable service, he literally had nothing to show for it.
 If you read between the lines of the strangely familiar editorial piece I’ve included, you realize that, at age 70, Sherman was still hanging out at the firehouse like an old dog.
 Too old to do anything, but no one wanted to take him off the payroll because they knew he would have nothing to live on.

 Isn’t that great?
 Thanks Springfield!